These are the best smart plugs to connect your stuff

 Read more: Want to buy a smart plug?
 Read this first | These smart plugs are the secret to a seamless smart home

 New smart plugs are popping up all the time.
 Wyze recently announced the Wyze Plug (we'll be testing it out soon).
-Picking the right smart plug means taking a look at your needs, your home and the platform you use to control it all.
+With so many options, picking the right smart plug means you'll need to take a look at your needs, your home's setup and the platform you use to control it all.

 We've tested dozens of smart plugs from companies large and small and these are our best bets for bringing the rest of your home online.